eltacoloco/Mini-Macro-Keyboard-Upgraded/README.md

 # Mini-Macro-Keyboard-Upgraded

 I made the Stream Cheap (Mini Macro Keyboard) made by DaveM on thingiverse which emulates the unused F13-F24 keys.
-But the code wasn't made for simulationg keycombination presses (like shift+F1 and such and the games/programs I wanted to use it with don't support F13-F24), so I made some changes to the code to make it work like I want to.
+But the code wasn't made for simulationg keycombination presses (like shift+F1 and such and the games/programs I wanted to use it with don't support F13-F24), so I made some changes to the code to make it work like I want to and easier to change the keyoutputs.

 The code is made for the Arduino Pro Micro 5V board with HID support.